arun-kr-reddy/notes/computer_architecture.md

 ![](./media/computer_architecture/vector_chaining.png)
 - example: vector code element wise average:
 number of dynamic operations: `7` operations
-execution time with 16 banks with 1 memory port each (1 load access at a time) but no chaining (so entire vector register needs to be ready before any element of it can be used as part of another operation):`285` cycles
+execution time with 16 banks with 1 memory port each (1 memory access at a time) but no chaining (so entire vector register needs to be ready before any element of it can be used as part of another operation):`285` cycles
 ![](./media/computer_architecture/vector_average_example_1.png)
 execution time with 16 bank with 1 memory port each with chaining :`182` cycles
 ![](./media/computer_architecture/vector_average_example_2.png)